Police of Republika Srpska: Peace missions

 In 2018 there were 11 police officers all around the world in peacekeeping missions.
 Their duties included assisting local police, trainings, and consultations.

-Non-professional activities
+Extra-curricular activities

 Besides standard police duties, most officers are involved in other activities.
 They have their own futsal club, KMF Policajac.
 It was part of the second futsal league of Republika Srpska – West of Football Association of Republika Srpska and in 2018–19 was ranked in first place.
 Police officers participated in the 2011 World Police Indoor Soccer Tournament in Eibergen, Netherlands, where they won second place.